vindarel/curated-awesome-cl/README.md

 ===============

 * [Quicklisp][16] - *The* library manager.
-  - *You just must use it, then learn other tools that complement it.
+  - *You just must use it, then learn other tools that complement it.*
+  - [ql-https](https://github.com/rudolfochrist/ql-https) - shell out to cURL and use HTTPS by default.
 * [Ultralisp](https://ultralisp.org/) - A quicklisp distribution that builds every five minutes (instead of one month for Quicklisp), and requires 3 clicks to add your project to it (instead of opening an issue and waiting for Quicklisp).
-* [Roswell](https://github.com/roswell/roswell) - A Lisp implementation installer, script launcher and more.
-  - *it's useful, but not necessary to getting started.*
-* [qlot][135] - A project-local library installer, similar to Bundler or Carton.
+* [Qlot][135] - A project-local library installer.
+Uses HTTPS.
+* [ocicl](https://github.com/ocicl/ocicl) - a new and experimental alternative to Quicklisp, built on tools from the world of containers.
+[MIT][200].

 Tools
 =====